 (for example, to feedback?)

 Responding to and meeting people's needs

-No patients were registered at the service as it was designed to meet the needs of patients who were consulting a general practitioner when their own GP practice was closed.
+There were no patients registered at the service as it was designed to meet the needs of patients who were consulting a general practitioner when their own GP practice was closed.